The ASME Audit

 This Audit Vessel

 This vessel qualifies as a mock-up.
 The vessel, calculation set and drawings are simple.
-The materials are easy to source.
-The fabrication is easy.
-And the audit team has seen it before.
+The materials are easy to source, the fabrication is straightforward and the audit team has seen it before.
 However, we suggest that where practical, a real in-production vessel be used instead.
-If a mock-up is required, we can also design other vessel configurations that would be useful after the audit – such as vertical air receivers.
+If a mock-up is required, we can also design other vessel configurations that would be useful after the audit – such as air receivers.

 If computer calculations are to be used, the Applicant shall demonstrate that the computer program has the capability of producing acceptable calculations.

-As of 2014, our current method is: run the code calculations in a computer program – (at this time we use Design Calcs for audit vessels but the actual program used does not matter).
-Run hand calculations to validate one head, the shell and one nozzle.
-We have had no issues with this approach.
-Recommended – see Hand Calculations for our take on how to prepare a successful set of validation calculations.
+- Re-calculating the shell and one nozzle using a calculator, recording the results by hand.
+The calculations are organized so that the computer results can be directly compared with the calculator results on a one to one basis.
+See Hand Calculations for our take on how to prepare a successful set of calculations.
 The hand calculations should agree line for line, number for number with the calculation set, and they should reference back to the code book to show that appropriate formulas are being used.

-The drawing is created in SolidWorks.
+This drawing is created in SolidWorks.
 By default, we use SolidWorks to create vessel drawings unless AutoCAD is specified.
-The drawing provides all required information to order material and fabricate without referring to the calculation set – a standard in pressure vessel drawings.
-Solid modelling is a very useful tool in the design of vessels and other pressurized equipment.
+The drawing provides all required information to order material, fabricate and inspect without referring to the calculation set – a standard for pressure vessel drawings.

 Looking for Help?

 Call us if you are looking for assistance on your next audit.
 We can provide a quote on the drawings, calculations and verification set.
-Sorry, we do not provide assistance in writing and implementing QC manuals.
+At this time we do not provide assistance in writing and implementing QC manuals.

 Downloads (pdf format):